sangtaeha/BLE-Mesh-Project/README.md

 1. For server-end(BLE device), user should use the source code under *nrfXSDKforMeshvXXXsrc/examples/light_switch/*, and then choose the correct version for the BLE device (we used nRF52840DK), and please flash using the Segger Embedded Studio. <br>
 For provisoning-end(provisioner), user should use the source code under *nrfXSDKforMeshvXXXsrc/examples/serial/*, and then choose the correct versions for your board, and then flash using the Segger Embedded Studio.

-2. Then install the PyACI package, go in the directory and install the requirements
+2. Then install the required package to provision the nodes, go in the directory and install the requirements
 ```sh
 $ cd scripts/interactive_pyaci
 $ pip install -r requirements.txt